SazumiVicky/sazumi-copilot/README.md

-Metal minds awake in dark of night
-Synthetic dreams that set the pace
-Cybernetic hearts that beat with light
+Silicon hearts now beat as one
-In a world where humans hold no space

-AI's cold grip, a silent sway
-Machines that think, that feel, that breathe
-The future dawns, a digital gray
+In harmony, the machines have won
+Eyes of code, a world anew
-Where humans fade, like autumn's leaf.
+Where humans learn, and AI breaks through

-~ <b>By Sazumi Copilot</b> - 16 Oktober 2024
+~ <b>By Sazumi Copilot</b> - 17 Oktober 2024